 Do I have to sing, bring my own bible, or give an offering?

 Psalm 98:4 says, “Make a joyful noise unto the Lord, all the earth: make a loud noise, and rejoice, and sing praise.”

 If you’re not comfortable with singing, though, you’re not required to sing during communal hymns.

-We have King James version bibles in the hymnal racks in every pew for those who need or want one during service.
+We have New Revised Standard Version bibles in the hymnal racks in every pew for those who need or want one during service.

-Although God loves a cheerful giver, tithes and offerings are not a requirement.
+Although God loves a cheerful giver and a way of showing your thanks and gratitude to God, tithes and offerings are not a requirement.
 Give what you can, when you can, if you can.